tesser-labs/blog/posts/ai_agent_evolution.md

 date: 2025-04-01
 hero_image: ../assets/3/agent_econ.png
 ---

-The Evolution of AI Agents: From Experimental Prototypes to Agentic Economies

 > **TL;DR:** AI agents have rapidly evolved from experimental workflows to reliable production systems and are on the cusp of becoming independent service providers in agentic economies.
 This article explores five key stages, Experimental Workflows, Reliable Production Agents, Agents as Service Providers, Cross-Domain Multi-Agent Collaboration, and Agentic Economies, detailing development approaches, interaction modes, governance considerations, and future edge deployments.
 Discover how enterprises and consumers can prepare for outcome-based AI services and interconnected agent ecosystems that promise greater agility, personalization, and efficiency.